Wien Combined Town and Registration Cancellers

 Plain ovals as illustrated to the left and below (WIEN/RECOMMAND) with day/month figures inside or a blank for the registration serial number [Mü3214Rg ie K6242c] followed.
 On the second example, the postmark was applied twice: once in red (wrongly, and crossed out in black) to indicate prepayment, then again in black to indicate no such payment, as this was an official letter for which no charge was made anyway.
 The manuscript '239' is the serial number.

-Back to top of page On to Part 2 Back to Austrian Stamps Homepage
+Back to top of page Back to Austrian Stamps Homepage